Skip to main content

 Category: professional services / financial

-What the spec illustrates: Form-heavy data capture compiled into typed input methods.
-A workflow with stages, statuses, and assignments — the bread and butter of internal ops tools.
+What it reveals: Form-heavy data capture compiled into typed input methods.
+A workflow with stages, statuses, and assignments, the bread and butter of internal ops tools.
 AI-generated summaries layered over collected data.
-The spec for this kind of app looks like a structured checklist with prose; the compiled output is a multi-page web app with auth, role-based views, and persistence.
+The spec for this kind of app reads like a structured checklist with prose; the compiled output is a multi-page web app with auth, role-based views, and persistence.

 4. ClientNest — agency / consulting client management